FAQ: Frequently Asked Questions

 What is green burial and how does it differ from traditional burial methods?

 Green burial, also known as natural burial, is an eco-friendly alternative to traditional burial practices.
 It involves burying the body without embalming chemicals, metal caskets, or concrete vaults.
-The body is placed in a biodegradable casket or shroud and interred in a way that allows it to decompose naturally and contribute to the surrounding ecosystem.
+The body is placed in a biodegradable casket or shroud and interred in a way that allows it to break down naturally and contribute to the surrounding ecosystem.
 Endswell’s green burial services are designed to minimize environmental impact and preserve natural landscapes.

 How does Endswell Funeral Home promote environmental sustainability with its burial services?

 Endswell is committed to environmental stewardship through practices that conserve natural resources and habitats.
 Our green burial options avoid polluting chemicals and non-biodegradable materials, helping to maintain the ecological balance of the burial site which is often designed to support native flora and fauna.
+Our solar array also provides electricity to power our electric vehicles used for transportation.

 What are the benefits of choosing Endswell for green burial services?